CindyLinz/Coffee-svg2html_img/README.md

     Each element of **array\_of\_ids** is a string of the id value of an SVG element.
     If you use empty string as the id value, then this one will pick the whole SVG.

+  - id syntax:

+    The basic usage of **id** is just the id of the selected node.

+    The extented usage (introduced in version 0.05) of **id** is to select a set of nodes which is consist of a series of positive ids and negative ids seperated by spaces.
+    The negative ids is preceded by a minus sign (-).
+    Then this library will create a image that consist of all the positive elements and exclude the negative ones.
+    If there is no positive id at all, then the whole SVG is counted as the only positive element.

+    For example:
+    + 'a b c' // This image is consist of the three elements a, b, and c.
+    + 'a -b c' // This image is consist of the two elements a and c, but exclude the b element if a or c contains it.
+    + '' // This image is the whole SVG image.
+    + '-a -b' // This image is the whole SVG image but the a and b elements.

   - array\_of\_images\_and\_bboxes\_and\_svg:

     For each element in the **array\_of\_ids**, there will be an element in this array.